Cottage Fries

 I’m always a little shocked at all of the kinds of fries out there.
 Grilledair friedpiled high with cheese and sour cream… Talk about loaded!

-• Potatoes – Russet potatoes are great, substantial spuds with tough skin that crisps up deliciously when baked.
+• Potatoes: Russet potatoes are great, substantial spuds with tough skin that crisps up deliciously while the middle stays fluffy.

 Yukon golds are buttery, flavorful, all-purpose potatoes with a thinner skin.
 Choose the potato for you based on personal preference!